icewolfz/jiMUD/docs/functions.md

 ### **Math**

-- `%bitand(number1,number2)` returns the bitwise AND of the two numbers.
+- `bitand(number1,number2)` returns the bitwise AND of the two numbers.
-- `%bitnot(number)` returns the bitwise inverse of the given number.
+- `bitnot(number)` returns the bitwise inverse of the given number.
-- `%bitor(number1,number2)` returns the bitwise OR of the two numbers.
+- `bitor(number1,number2)` returns the bitwise OR of the two numbers.
-- `%bitset(i,bitnum,value)` Set or reset a bit within a numeric value and return the new numeric value.
+- `bitset(i,bitnum,value)` Set or reset a bit within a numeric value and return the new numeric value.
 If value is omitted, 1 (true) is used to set the bit.
 To reset a bit, the value must be zero.
-- `%bitshift(value,number)` shifts the value the num bits to the left.
+- `bitshift(value,number)` shifts the value the num bits to the left.
 If num is negative, then the value is shifted to the right.
-- `%bittest(i,bitnum)` Test a bit within a numeric value and return true if it is set, false if it is not set. bitnum starts at 1.
+- `bittest(i,bitnum)` Test a bit within a numeric value and return true if it is set, false if it is not set. bitnum starts at 1.
-- `%bitxor(number1,number2)` returns the bitwise XOR of the two numbers.
+- `bitxor(number1,number2)` returns the bitwise XOR of the two numbers.
 - `eval(expression)` evaluate the expression and return the results, a long version of `expression`
 - `dice(xdy+n)` roll a dice, x is the # of dice, y is the # of sides, with optional +,-,*,/ modifier
 - `diceavg(xdy+n)` the avg roll of dice, x is the # of dice, y is the # of sides, with optional +,-,*,/ modifier